 The cabbage family has a formal name that is difficult to pronounce and spell.
 It will probably get rejected by spell check, but I assure you that it is correct.
 It is brassicaceae!

 This veggie family includes many annuals and two perennials.
-As for the annuals which have to be planted each year, the following are the members: brussels sprouts, broccoli, cauliflower, cabbage, Chinese cabbage, pak choi (bok choy), tatsoi, collards, kale, kohlrabi, rutabaga, turnip, radish, mustard.
-These annuals are typically grown in the Spring and Fall.
+As for the annuals which have to be planted each year, the following are the members: brussels sprouts, broccoli, cauliflower, cabbage, bok choy (pac choi), tatsoi, collards, kale, kohlrabi, rutabaga, turnip, radish and mustard.
 The perennial members include horseradish and watercress.

 For the different members of the cabbage family there are different parts of the plant that are eaten.
 For example, the blooms are eaten for brussels sprouts, broccoli and cauliflower, the leaves are eaten for cabbage, kale and tatsoi and the roots of turnips, radish and rutabaga are eaten.

-I like to grow various member of the cabbage family but I have not even attempted to grow the following: tatsoi, collards, mustard and horseradish.
+I like to grow various members of the cabbage family but I have not even attempted to grow the following: collards and horseradish.
 I am still obsessed with trying to grow cauliflower which is very challenging!

 The bad bugs and diseases love this family.
 Here are some of the bad bug to look out for. . . cabbage worms, flea beetles and root maggots.
 If you click on cabbage worms, you will see a post that I did on this “red alert” or bad bug.
 Unfortunately, I’ve had experience dealing with this pest.
 As for diseases, watch out for black leg, wilt and black rot.
 Thank goodness these diseases have not attacked my garden!